ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 ---

-## zyBooks Textbook (25%)
+## Textbook (25%)

-Textbook participation, challenge exercises, and labs will be assigned for each chapter.
-Grades will be based on the percentage completed.
-Suggested due dates for each chapter are given for completing each chapter, however, **scores are only entered after each exam**.

-Many chapters and sections are listed as "optional" and thus not required or counted towards the textbook grade.
-Students are encouraged to explore these optional topics to further develop their skills and knowledge.

-Timely completion of zyBooks work will inform the Course Engagement grade.
-Students are encouraged to complete zyBooks material on a weekly bases.
-It is critical to complete the related material for each Problem set.
+Textbook exercises will be assigned for each chapter.

 ---